Resources / Contractors

 Key terms you'll hear often

-Certificate of Insurance (COI): A document proving you have active insurance coverage.
+Certificate of Insurance (COI): A document proving you have active coverage.
 GCs, property owners, and clients request these regularly.

 Additional Insured: Adding another party (usually a GC or property owner) to your policy so they have some protection under your coverage for work you do for them.